 - Holiday Mini Chips – For a festive colorful look!
 You can also use regular mini chocolate chips or holiday sprinkles if preferred.
 The mini chips specifically shown are from Yummallo and I got them from Sam’s Club.

-How to make No Bake Avalanche Cookies
+How to make No Bake Avalanche Cookies in the Crockpot

 - Step One: Break up the almond bark into pieces and toss them into the slow cooker and add the peanut butter.
 Cover and cook on low for 1 hour, stirring every 20 minutes.